Alexapathfinder/Netology/Recommendation systems/README.md

-This directory contains the first and the second assignments for the course "Recommender systems".
+This directory contains the first, the second and the third assignments for the course "Recommender systems".

 1. Homework theme: "Content Recommendations".
 Libraries used: